XinhuiXiong/SOLanding/README.md

 - `SOL-sym`: solves the modified Newton equation (4.9) with the full Riemannian Hessian under the metric `g`.

-Both methods use the order-1 Newton-Schulz normal component `N(X)` from equation (3.5) and the second-order landing update `Lambda(X) = T(X) + N(X)`.
+Both methods use the order-1 Newton--Schulz normal component `N(X)` from equation (3.5) and the second-order landing update `Lambda(X) = T(X) + N(X)`.